 TX-33

-The PARADE Act prohibits the Department of Defense, the White House, and the Executive Office of the President from using taxpayer dollars to fund parades that commemorate or pay tribute to the current President.
-This bill ensures that public funds are not used for events that could be perceived as political endorsements or self-aggrandizement.
+The PARADE Act prohibits the Department of Defense and the Executive Office of the President from using appropriated funds to sponsor parades specifically designed to celebrate or pay tribute to the current President.
+This measure prevents taxpayer money from being used for presidential celebratory events.